-There are so many areas of a mission trip to be lifted up in prayer—health, flexibility, relationships within the team, relationships with people you’ll meet on the trip, boldness to share the gospel, homesickness, safety, and cultural adjustment, just to name a few.
+There are many areas of a mission trip to lift up in prayer: health, flexibility, relationships within the team, relationships with people you’ll meet on the trip, boldness to share the gospel, homesickness, safety, and cultural adjustment, just to name a few.
 You can also pray for specific people or ministries you will be working with on your trip.

-Different ways to pray speak to different people spiritually.
+Different people are drawn to different kinds of prayer.
 Explore a variety of prayer types with your group.
-You may try praying in a circle, in small groups, with partners, popcorn-style, or a number of other ways.
+You might try praying in a circle, in small groups, with partners, popcorn-style, or in a number of other ways.
 Make sure to ask the organization you’re working with if there is a cultural way they pray where you are traveling.
 If there is, you can use this way of praying as part of your preparation.
 For example, in Guatemala, people gather in a tight circle and each person prays out loud, all at the same time.
 Everyone says “amen” in unison.

 Being commissioned is an important part of preparing to go out and serve the kingdom.
-It is also a way to connect your church to the work your team will be doing.
-The commissioning service could incorporate a song that is meaningful to your team and a commissioning litany written by either you or your pastor.
+It also allows your church’s congregation to understand and feel connected to the work your team will be doing.
+This commissioning service could include a song that is meaningful for your team and a commissioning litany written by you or your pastor.
 (Here’s one possible commissioning litany.)
 Consider holding an all-church potluck after the service so that church members can interact with your team before you leave.

 Sharing your testimony (a story of how God has been faithful to you) may be an important part of what God has called you to do during your mission trip.
-It can be helpful to prepare in advance for this, so that you will feel ready to share when the time comes.
-It can also be encouraging, and build your team spiritually, to share testimonies together during your pre-trip meetings is a good way to encourage each other and prepare spiritually for your trip.
+It can be helpful to prepare in advance for this so that you will feel ready to share when the time comes.
+Sharing testimonies together during pre-trip meetings is a good way to encourage each other and prepare spiritually for your trip.
 Here are some helpful hints for preparing to share:

 - Tell a story of when God was faithful to you.
 How did God show up in your life?
 What changed as a result?